tud-mchen6/ESM_assignment/README.md

 Assume we are modelling three countries: Germany, Switzerland and Italy.
 Each country has certain amount of available land for renewables with different capacity factors.

-**Step 1.** Run model 2 in a "plan then operate" mode and calculate the nodal shadow prices.
+**Step 1.** Run model 2 as it sits now and calculate the nodal shadow prices.
 1. Are they different?
 Why / why not?

 **Step 2.** Change one parameter in the model or add one technology at one specific node to make the nodal shadow prices equivalent to each other.